uladz-zubrycki/Reseed/readme.md

 Reseed is able to operate in a few modes, so that actions it outputs could differ depending on the configuration.
 See the [Performance](#performance) section for some starting data and do some tests for your case to choose the mode, which suits your case the best.

-Static `SeedMode` is an entry point to the Reseed behaviour configuration.
+Static `SeedMode` type is an entry point to the Reseed behaviour configuration.

 ### Basic mode